Denial-of-Service Attack Detection via Differential Analysis of Generalized Entropy Progressions: Related Work

 Other than entropy, some information-theoretical approaches make use of different metrics.
 Behal et. al. \cite{BEHAL2021291} studies $\phi$-divergence and develops an distributed method.
 This mechanism is distributed over the Point of Presence of ISPs.
 A centralized server aggregates the entropies and decides if there is an DoS attack or a flash event.
 In case of DoS attacks, they are further classified as low-rate or high-rate.
 The main drawback of this approach is that the centralized server becomes single-point-of-failure.
-As with the existing research, the success of their method depends on the optimization of window size and thresholds. \cite{lecam} proposes a new metric, LeCam, and compares it to other divergence metrics.
-While it is reportedly better-performing, the detection rates are low and around 54\%. \cite{JAZI201725} presents a cumulative sum metric for high and low volume DoS attacks while also studying the impact of various types of sampling on the detection performance.
+As with the existing research, the success of their method depends on the optimization of window size and thresholds. \cite{JAZI201725} presents a cumulative sum metric for high and low volume DoS attacks while also studying the impact of various types of sampling on the detection performance.
 Their method requires the optimization of window size and thresholds which inhibits the performance of their method in general settings.